Back to Stories

 The culmination of inclusive conservation was the passing of the Endangered Species Act (ESA) in 1973, resulting in organized recovery and conservation programs for many species on the verge of extinction.

 I led the recovery program for the grizzly bear for the U. S. Fish and Wildlife Service for 35 years in the Northern Rockies and the North Cascades.
-During much of that time, a similar recovery program was underway for the grey wolf in the Northern Rockies.
+During much of that time, a similar recovery program was underway for the gray wolf in the Northern Rockies.

-Both the grizzly bear and the grey wolf were listed as threatened or endangered under the ESA.
+Both the grizzly bear and the gray wolf were listed as threatened or endangered under the ESA.
 These animals were pushed to the verge of extinction in the contiguous U.S. due to organized and relentless persecution driven by fear of large carnivores and the misguided concept of Manifest Destiny that tried to subdue nature and “civilize” the West.
 Native Americans suffered similar persecution for the same reasons.

 The persecution of these animals involved destruction of their habitat and their food sources such as bison and salmon; shooting, trapping, and most lethally, wide-spread use of poisons like strychnine.
 The death and suffering that was visited upon wolves and grizzly bears was driven by a visceral hatred of predators and intolerance of anything that threatened humans or the livestock industry.